skorotkiewicz/council-tui/README.md

 # LLM Council TUI

-Terminal rebuild of [llm-council](../llm-council): 3-stage deliberation where multiple LLMs answer, rank each other anonymously, and a chairman synthesizes the final answer.
+Terminal rebuild of [LLM Council](https://github.com/karpathy/llm-council): 3-stage deliberation where multiple LLMs answer, rank each other anonymously, and a chairman synthesizes the final answer.
 No Python backend — the TUI calls OpenRouter directly.